nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/task-coordination.md

 ```

 **Isolation guarantees:**
-- Each draft has separate workspace
+- Each draft has a separate context
 - Task execution doesn't affect other drafts
 - Concurrent task execution possible (different packages)
 - No shared state between tasks